downflux/docs/blog/scaling_commands/scaling_commands.md

 ## Abstract

-A major problem we faced while working on DownFlux has been finding a scalable approach to state mutations.
+A major problem we're facing while working on DownFlux has been finding a scalable approach to state mutations.
 Scalability here represents the ability for us to remain agile when implementing new mutation flows -- this encompasses general good software development guidelines like testability, code "fragrance" (i.e. lack of smell), and framework flexibility.

 Our model of a mutation flow consists of a command scheduler object, housing a metadata object per distinct flow invocation.
 These metadata objects are a thin wrapper around a finite state machine (FSM), and exposes a minimal subset of the game state to a visitor object.

 Our metadata objects may only call read-only queries to the game state, and returns a calculated state to the visitor.
 The visitor may invoke write